JustFixNYC/hpd-graph-fun/README.md

-This is an attempt to create an undirected graph structure of NYC Housing Preservation & Development (HPD) records with the following properties:
+`hpd` is a command-line tool that attempts to create an graph structure of NYC Housing Preservation & Development (HPD) records, along with various subcommands to analyze the graph.

+It uses CSV data directly from NYC's open data portal and does not require a database.

+## About the graph

+The graph is undirected and has the following properties:

 1. Each individual name (and, optionally, corporation name) is a node.